 Jaclynn joined Watsi on February 20th, 2014.
-Seven years ago, Jaclynn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Jaclynn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Jaclynn's most recent donation traveled 8,300 miles to support Ye, a teenager from Burma, to fund heart surgery.

 Jaclynn has funded healthcare for 28 patients in 9 countries.